martinpaljak/ant-javacard/README.md

 - `ANT_JAVACARD_TMP` - path to the temporary folder to be used for building CAP files.
 This is not cleaned after use.
 - `ANT_JAVACARD_DEBUG` - if set, shows debug output.
 - [`SOURCE_DATE_EPOCH`](https://reproducible-builds.org/specs/source-date-epoch/) - seconds since the Unix epoch, used instead of the current time in the CAP.
 Use with `TZ=UTC`.

+## Known issues

+- The bytes that reach the card are identical on every JDK, but the `.cap` container is not: `META-INF/MANIFEST.MF` and the bundled class files vary with the JDK.
+See [Reproducibility notes](https://github.com/martinpaljak/ant-javacard/wiki/Reproducibility-notes).

 ## Maven dependency
 Releases are published to [`https://mvn.javacard.pro/public/`](https://mvn.javacard.pro/public/).
 To use it, add this to your `pom.xml`: